Right Arrow

 How video intelligence helps:

-AI-enabled cameras can detect unauthorized access to restricted zones, trigger instant alerts, and capture video evidence for law enforcement or community education campaigns.
+AI-enabled cameras can detect unauthorized access to restricted zones, trigger timely alerts, and capture video evidence for law enforcement or community education campaigns.
 Over time, data can reveal high-risk locations for targeted interventions.

 Injury Type